-The Commitment to Caring Pledge is the first step in the Long-Term Care Equality Index.
-Residential Long-Term Care facilities are invited to sign the pledge as an indication of their intention to adopt the LGBTQ inclusive policies and practices necessary to provide culturally competent and responsive care to LGBTQ older adults.
+Leadership at eligible residential long-term care facilities and senior housing providers are invited to sign the pledge as an indication of their intention to adopt the LGBTQ+ inclusive policies and practices necessary to provide culturally competent and responsive care to LGBTQ+ older adults.

-A recent national survey of LGBTQ older adults by AARP found that more than 60 percent of those surveyed were concerned about how they would be treated in a long-term care setting, including fear that they might be refused or receive limited care; be in danger of neglect or abuse; or face verbal or physical harassment.
-The same survey found that more than 80 percent of respondents would be more comfortable if long-term care communities took actions to intentionally affirm LGBTQ adults.
+A recent national survey of LGBTQ+ older adults by AARP found that more than 60 percent of those surveyed were concerned about how they would be treated in a long-term care setting, including fear that they might be refused or receive limited care; be in danger of neglect or abuse; or face verbal or physical harassment.
+The same survey found that more than 80 percent of respondents would be more comfortable if long-term care communities took actions to intentionally affirm LGBTQ+ adults.

-SAGE, the world’s largest and oldest organization dedicated to improving the lives of LGBTQ older people, and the Human Rights Campaign Foundation (HRCF), the educational arm of the nation’s largest civil rights organization working to achieve equality for LGBTQ people, are joining forces to launch the Long-Term Care Equality Index (LEI) to promote equitable and inclusive care for LGBTQ older people in residential long-term care communities.
+SAGE, the world’s largest and oldest organization dedicated to improving the lives of LGBTQ+ older people, and the Human Rights Campaign Foundation (HRCF), the educational arm of the nation’s largest civil rights organization working to achieve equality for LGBTQ+ people, are joining forces to launch the Long-Term Care Equality Index (LEI) to promote equitable and inclusive care for LGBTQ+ older people in residential long-term care communities.

-SAGE and HRC Foundation believe that most long-term care communities do not want LGBTQ older adults to face discrimination or have to worry about the care that they will receive.
-But these communities may be unsure how to protect their LGBTQ residents from discrimination, provide them with optimal care and extend a warm welcome to allay their concerns.
-The LEI will encourage and help long-term care communities to adopt policies and practices that provide culturally competent and responsive care to LGBTQ older adults.
+SAGE and HRC Foundation believe that most long-term care communities do not want LGBTQ+ older adults to face discrimination or have to worry about the care that they will receive.
+But these communities may be unsure how to protect their LGBTQ+ residents from discrimination, provide them with optimal care and extend a warm welcome to allay their concerns.
+The LEI will encourage and help long-term care communities to adopt policies and practices that provide culturally competent and responsive care to LGBTQ+older adults.